forcedotcom/cli/releasenotes/sfdx/README.md

    Use the `--resultsdir` parameter to specify the name of the directory in which the results are written; the default value is the deployment ID.
 When the command completes, the results directory contains two subdirectories; `junit` and `coverage`.
 The `junit` directory contains a single file called `junit.xml` with the JUnit-formatted test results.
 The `coverage` directory contains files for each code coverage format you specified.

    This example shows how to deploy the metadata source in the `force-app` directory and run all Apex tests in the org.
-Apex test results are written in JUnit format to the `test-results/junit/junit.xml` file.
+When the depoy completes, the Apex test results are written in JUnit format to the `test-results/junit/junit.xml` file.
 Code coverage information is in two files: `test-results/coverage/clover.xml` and `test-results/coverage/cobertura.xml`.

    ```bash
    sfdx force:source:deploy -p force-app --testlevel RunAllTestsInOrg --junit --coverageformatters clover,cobertura --resultsdir test-results